moonbitlang/moonbit-docs/README.md

 ## Overview

 A MoonBit program consists of type definitions, function definitions, and variable bindings.

+### Program entrance

-The entry point of every package is a special `init` function.
+There is a specialized function called `init` function.
 The `init` function is special in two aspects:

 1. There can be multiple `init` functions in the same package.
 2. An `init` function can't be explicitly called or referred to by other functions.
 Instead, all `init` functions will be implicitly called when initializing a package.
 Therefore, `init` functions should only consist of statements.